-COIN Aircraft and their Impact on Counterinsurgency Operations
+COIN Aircraft and the Impact on Counterinsurgency Operations

 Counterinsurgency (COIN) aircraft are a type of light attack, reconnaissance or utility aircraft which are specifically designed for the prosecution of irregular warfare.
 Historically, COIN aircraft come in a variety of sizes and configurations.
-This class of warplane is diverse and unique.
+This class of warplanes is diverse and unique.
 The unifying characteristic of COIN aircraft, however, is based solely on their usefulness in the context of counterinsurgency operations.
 In addition, The US Department of Defense is reportedly considering downscaling its drone program by decommissioning the RQ-4 Global Hawk program as well as the MQ-9 Reaper [source].
 As the war between nation-states becomes less prevalent, and localized insurgencies become more problematic and difficult to manage, COIN aircraft will play a large role in mitigating and limiting the scope of insurgent operations in the future.

-So What?
+1 So What?

 The US Department of Defense initiated the Light Attack/Armed Reconnaissance (LAAR) program in 2009 in response to a growing need by the allied nations for light and easily manned aircraft [source].
 The program was cancelled in 2020 [source].
 However, this did not kill the concept of modern COIN aircraft entirely.
 Special Operations Command is pressing ahead with the ‘Armed Overwatch’ program which is built on the developments of LAAR [source].
 ‘Armed Overwatch’ is still an ongoing effort to develop new COIN aircraft.